lorenzo-mariani/adgen/README.md

     domain = <domain>
     nodes = <nodes>

-_os_config.ini_ contains the list of client/server operating systems (along with their frequency) that adgen will use when generating client computers and domain controllers. list of operating systems that adgen will use when generating client computers and domain controllers.
+_param_config.ini_ contains the list of client/server operating systems (along with their frequencies) that adgen will use when generating client computers and domain controllers, as well as information about acls, groups and ous (along with their frequencies).
 It must have the following structure:

     [CLIENTS]
     Windows 7 Professional = 10